 Chasity began her yoga journey over a decade ago.
 She began practicing yoga for the physical practice (asana), however after the unexpected death of her father yoga became so much more than a workout.
 Chasity used yoga to heal, to sit with grief and come out on the other side stronger and more connected.
 Creating this connection to self and the world is what motivated Chasity to want to share this gift with others.
-This desire to bring people closer to themselves and each other led her to become a 200-RYT.
-She received her 250 YTT at Asheville Community Yoga 2014.
-Since that time, she has taught in studio settings, community centers, elementary schools, farm camps, festivals, and many other locations.
+This desire to bring people closer to themselves and each other led her to become a RYT-200 and then becoming a RYT-500.
+Chasity has taught in studio settings, community centers, elementary schools, farm camps, festivals, and many other locations.
 She has held a private yoga business since receiving her YTT catering to client’s individual needs and schedules.
 Chasity strives to make each of her classes accessible and focuses on building connections, whether within the self, the environment, or within the collective in her classes.
 She attended the Yoga In Action training in late 2019 to early 2020, which brought her passion for social justice and her passion for yoga together.
 Chasity is dedicated to continue her work in the realm of social justice and yoga.
 She will continue to bring the intersectionality of these two worlds into her offerings.